 Highlists of her roles include Vivandiere, Flowers in Hans Meiseter's Nutcracker, Pas de Trois, Big Swans and Spanish princess in Hideo Fukagawa's Swan Lake as well as Don Quixote, Soiress de ballet, Gershwin Mon Amour, and the Pas de Deux in Le Corsaire.

-Ms. Duong teaches intermediate level Adult Open Technique classes on Wednesdays and Saturdays as well as student classes at Honolulu Classical Ballet.
+Ms. Duong teaches intermediate level Adult Open Technique classes on Tuesdays and Thursdays as well as student classes at Honolulu Classical Ballet.